 It can be challenging to find that right partner fit and sometimes we may spend time with different partners’ before finding that perfect fit for us.
 What is essential to remember is that each of you will have idiosyncrasies, past hurts, and previous experiences.

-A broken heart heals.
+A broken heart from a break-up heals.
 How fast it heals depends on accepting what has happened, managing the emotions attached and receiving the right support to recover.